dijendersaini/Customer-Churn-Model/README.md

 Overall Expenses

 The data are provided in three separate data files given at the end of the page.
 The aim is to automate the process of predicting if a customer would churn or not and to find the factors affecting the churn.

+The goal of this case study:
+You are required to develop predictive models using each of the 4 models namely K-NN, Naive Bayes, Logistic Regression and SVM.